RosanneUssery/USPresidentsProject/README.md

 We were to include the name, image, term number, party, and dates in office as well as an interesting piece of data about the president.

+To use the website, enter the number of the president you would like information about or select using the up and down arrows.

 Challenges:
 Our greatest challenge was getting the backend coding correct to allow the servlet to pull information from the .txt file and work with the JSP to display the information.